jamie-nevin5/Assignment-3/README.md

 work_year- year

 What were the formulas used in column creation?​
-The data provider does not give details on the formulas used to create the column however according to the columns provided, it looks like he used data/time operation,
+The data provider does not give details on the formulas used to create the column however according to the columns provided, it looks like he used data/time operation and arthemetics formulas.

 How is the data validated to ensure consistency?​
 The data was cleaned throughly, and visalized by creating a couple graphs with the data.